64bit/async-openai/async-openai/README.md

 ## Bring Your Own Types

 Enable methods whose input and outputs are generics with `byot` feature.
 It creates a new method with same name and `_byot` suffix.

+`byot` requires trait bounds:
+- a request type (`fn` input parameter) needs to implement `serde::Serialize` or `std::fmt::Display` trait
+- a response type (`fn` ouput parameter) needs to implement `serde::de::DeserializeOwned` trait.

 For example, to use `serde_json::Value` as request and response type:
 ```rust